 - inform your dean (or the appropriate person in the dean’s office) of your plans and begin building support.
 The dean must include these plans in the annual Academic Planning and Program Review Report submitted to CU’s System Office annually in July.

-- contact the associate vice chancellor for academic affairs located in the Office of Academic Resources and Services (Marguerite Childs) and the budget officer (Jonathan Lurie) to arrange a meeting for orientation to the approval process.
+- contact the associate vice chancellor for academic planning located in the Office of Academic Planning (Terry Potter) and the budget officer (Lori Mettler) to arrange a meeting for orientation to the approval process.

 - Dean of school/college

 - For graduate degree proposals, the Graduate School dean and campus Graduate Council

 - Provost/executive vice chancellor for academic and student affairs

 - Associate vice president and academic affairs officer (Michael Lightner), who will transmit the degree proposal to the Colorado Commission on Higher Education (CCHE) for review, focusing on consistency with the institution’s role and mission

 - Colorado Department of Higher Education, CCHE, which will assign CIP code